agreement/CodeGra.de/docs/api.md

 Collections can be nested, so multiple collections in a single URL, however these rules should be followed.
 First a single directory in the URL should always contain only one collection.
-Second the URL should be read from left to right, so the URL `/api/v1/schools/23/teachers/3/children` should return all children of the teacher with id 3 of the school with id 23.
-Last but the last collection should have a id specifier when using nested collections, this means the pattern `(collection/id)*/collection(/id)?` should always be used.
-For example the URL `/api/v1/schools/teachers` is always illegal.
+Second the URL should be read from left to right, so the URL `/api/v1/schools/23/teachers/3/children/` should return all children of the teacher with id 3 of the school with id 23 (please not the required trailing slash).
+All but the last collection should have an id specifier when using nested collections, this means the pattern `(collection/id)*/collection/(id)?` (please note that there is **no** trailing slash after an id) should always be used.
+For example the URL `/api/v1/schools/teachers/` is always illegal.

 To sort, filter and search `GET` parameters should be passed (see the next section for Http methods documentation), it should follow the `key=value` where